From The Grindhouse Cinema Database

 In 1965, Ormond discovered an inexpensive film-editing facility at Trafco (the filmmaking arm of the United Methodist Church), in Nashville, Tennessee.
 He had grown weary of Hollywood and decided to move The Ormond Organization to the Music City.

 The Ormonds developed a project titled Forty Acre Feud (1967), which was devised as a musical centering on feuding country kinfolk.
-Interestingly, a number of major Opry stars wanted to perform in the Forty Acre Feud.
+Interestingly, a number of major Opry stars wanted to perform in the film.
 The Ormonds struck deals with each for only $250 per song.
-At the time, Duncan and Ridley report, “the cast read like a Who’s Who of Opry stars.”
-Performances for the film include the likes of Minnie Pearl, George Jones, Johnny Paycheck, Loretta Lynn, Ray Price, Skeeter Davis, Roy Drusky, and Bill Anderson, among several others.
-In addition to musical performances, famous Opry disc jockey Smilin’ Eddie Hill made a cameo and comic relief was provided by Ferlin Husky and Del Reeves.
+At the time, Duncan and Ridley report, "the cast read like a Who's Who of Opry stars."
+Performances for the film include Minnie Pearl, George Jones, Johnny Paycheck, Loretta Lynn, Ray Price, Skeeter Davis, Roy Drusky, and Bill Anderson, among several others.
+In addition to musical performances, famous Opry disc jockey Smilin' Eddie Hill made a cameo and comic relief was provided by Ferlin Husky and Del Reeves.

 In all, Girl from Tobacco Row surveys every classically exploitable theme in a southern context.
 However, foreshadowing future events, Duncan and Ridley write, "The movie also contains traces of a spiritual fixation that haunted Ron Ormond all his life."
 Combining mixtures of backwoods melodrama and spiritual elevation serves to give the viewer a glimpse of the latter films of Ormond's career.